JFK documentary with Flint/East Village Magazine connection airing on PBS June 2

 Nelson, raised in Brunswick, Maine and Natick, Massachusetts, came from a poor family and went to Amherst on a full scholarship.
 He recalls he often felt out of place but says the liberal arts education he received was a major gift to his life.
 He says being part of the Amherst project has been a significant experience of “coming full circle” and reflecting on his life accomplishments and values.

-The film project has been shepherded from the beginning by Neil and Judy Bicknell of Boulder, Colorado.
-Bicknell, one of the Amherst Class of ’64, is the film’s executive producer and an investment banker and CFA of the Bicknell Group LLC.
+The film project has been shepherded from the beginning by Neil Bicknell of Boulder, Colorado.
+Bicknell, one of the Amherst Class of ’64, is the film’s executive producer and a former investment banker.
 Like many of the Amherst ’64 grads, he is a lifelong student of both JFK’s leadership and Frost’s life and work.

 The film has been picked up by stations covering about 27 percent of the U.S. so far, according to the film’s publicist.
 It is scheduled the first week of June in Los Angeles, Washington, D.C., St. Louis, Austin, Tucson and many more.
 Michigan stations scheduled to air it include Detroit, Grand Rapids, Kalamazoo, Traverse City, and Alpena.
 Full details will soon be available on the website jfkthelastspeech.org.

 EVM Editor Jan Worth-Nelson can be reached at janworth1118@gmail.com.
-She is co-editor with Roger Mills and Neil Bicknell of the companion book JFK: The Last Speech coming out from Mascot
+She is co-editor with Roger Mills and Neil Bicknell of the companion book JFK: The Last Speech coming out in July from Mascot Books.